MatWhiteside/MouseSkills/README.md

  - Hover game: hover the mouse over a moving ball for as long as possible
  - Reactions game: test your reaction times

-Written in the second year of university.
+Written in the second year of university (side project).
+Open project in intelliJ, JDK 9.